massalabs/massa-sc-runtime/docs/Tutorial:-How-to-create-a-smart-contract-on-Massa.md

 This command allows you to see if the operation is in the pool, in which blocks it is included and various properties.

 Once the operation is included in a block, it is immediately executed.
-Now, looking at the logs of the node you should see something similar to this:
+Now, looking at the logs of the node, you should see something similar to this:

 ```
 2022-03-17T16:18:42.002581Z DEBUG massa_execution_worker::interface_impl: SC print: Initialized, address:yqQMHYoWoD569AzuqT97HW8bTuZu44yx5z6W1wRtQP9u715r4